Merced County Truck Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-Merced County Truck Accident Lawyers With Legal Insights And Trusted Results
+Our Merced County Truck Accident Lawyers Guide You Through Your Legal Options

-Our lawyers, specializing in big rig accidents, are ready to represent you and your interests in and out of court.
-Proving fault involves demonstrating that the truck driver failed to exercise care and caution on the road, leading to negligence and harm.
-Merced County truck accident lawyers know how to identify negligence in different driving situations, and our track record includes winning millions for our clients.
-If you’ve been injured in a trucking accident, you’ve come to the right firm!
-Schedule a consultation with Arash Law today by calling the number above or completing our online form.
+Our lawyers, who handle big rig accidents, are ready to represent you and your interests in and out of court.
+Proving fault involves demonstrating that the truck driver failed to exercise care and caution on the road, resulting in negligence and harm.
+Merced County truck accident lawyers work to establish negligence in different driving situations and help clients pursue a legal claim for the damage they incurred.
+Schedule a consultation with Arash Law by calling the number above or completing our online form.

 Paz v.
 Airfax Logistics (settled on 5/26/2020) – settlement in a case involving a client who was involved in a trucking accident and sustained a traumatic brain injury and other trauma.– TINA ESHGHIEH